Blue Heelers: episode guide

 Turf War

-September 29, 2004
+Wed, September 29, 2004

-Written by Tony Morphett and Bill Garner, Directed by Peter Sharp
+Directed by Peter Sharp

-Susie worries about Jonesy’s safety when he fails to call her as arranged.
+Susie worries about Jonesy's safety when he fails to call her as arranged.
 As it turns out, Jonesy has a very good reason; not only has he been shot and wounded, but his mobile phone was broken in the process.
+He no longer knows who he can trust, so he directly confronts a man who he believes to be an illegal casino operator, only to be knocked unconscious.

-Meanwhile Susie battles to convince Tom that Jonesy is in real danger, and hasn’t simply absconded with his girlfriend Donna Maitland.
+Meanwhile, Susie battles to convince Tom that Jonesy is in real danger, and hasn't simply absconded with his girlfriend Donna Maitland.

-The Heelers uncover a web of corruption within the St David’s police station which appears to lead directly to Inspector Falcon-Price.
-The inspector doesn’t help matters by refusing to answer Tom’s questions, and consequently delays efforts to rescue Jonesy.
+The Heelers uncover a web of corruption within the St David's police station which appears to lead directly to Inspector Falcon-Price.
+The Inspector doesn't help matters by refusing to answer Tom's questions, and consequently delays efforts to rescue Jonesy.

 Frustrated by all of this, Susie decides to go undercover unofficially.
 Concerned about her welfare, Ben offers to assist her.
 However, they quickly find themselves out of their depth and looking down the barrel of a gun.